numpy/user-survey-2020-details/site/acknowledgements.md

 # Acknowledgements

-The inaugural NumPy community survey is an effort of an international group of volunteers who showed remarkable dedication to the project amidst the extraordinary challenges of the year 2020.
+The NumPy community survey is an effort of an international group of volunteers.
 Contributors are listed alphabetically by type of contribution.

+## Project leads

+ - Stephanie Mendoza
+ - Inessa Pawson

 ## Survey Design and Analysis